IgorOlhovski/Drupal-Framework/README.txt

 Features

     * Framework gives general placement and formatting to basic Drupal elements
-    * Fixed width of 960px by default.
-Main column resizes between two-column and three-column layouts
+    * Fixed width of 960px by default
+    * Supports one, two, and three-column layouts
     * CSS file is highly organized, including a table of contents, color codes, section flags, alphabetical properties, etc.
     * Includes a list of CSS utility classes for easy content formatting
-    * W3C valid CSS 2.1 / XHTML 1.0 Strict
-    * Verified and tested with Firefox 3, Firefox 2, IE7, IE6, Safari 3
+    * Complete em unit text sizing
     * Search in sidebar (as a block) and header (as a theme configuration option)
     * Clean and simplified code and file structure
+    * The administration section is adapted from the default Garland theme
     * Works nicely in mobile browsers
-    * The administration section is adapted from the default Garland theme
-    * Complete em unit text sizing
+    * W3C valid CSS 2.1 / XHTML 1.0 Strict
+    * Verified and tested with Firefox 3, Firefox 2, IE7, IE6, Safari 3
-    * Inverse color scheme style for dark sites
+    * Includes inverse color scheme stylesheet for dark sites

 Framework is not intended to be everything to everyone.
 It is built with simplicity and ease of modification in mind.

-Although is not necessarily intended, Framework can be used as is if you so choose.
+Although it is not necessarily intended, Framework can be used as is if you so choose.

 -------------------------------
 >>> INSTALL to sites/all/themes